-The idea of "limitation" is to constrain the changes of the owner in order to avoid that a modification of the demands makes brutally enter a third party within the scope of potential counterfeiters (ie for the safety of third parties).
+The idea of "limitation" is to constrain the owner's modifications in order to avoid that a modification of the claims makes a third party suddenly enter the perimeter of the potential counterfeiters (ie for the safety of third parties).

 The limitation can thus relate to a combination of claims, but also can introduce in its last elements of the description (C.cass. c. com.
 March 17, 2015, No. 13-28436).

 Nevertheless, in practice, the limitations can be complex to analyze:

 - is a combination of dependent claims a limitation?